 In addition, from July 2022, the FCA introduces a new Consumer Duty requiring firms to "deliver good outcomes for retail clients".

 According to the National Audit Office, the Government's £47bn emergency lending scheme for businesses has seen widespread abuse with no proper credit or identity checks.
-It is estimated that around 11% of loans are fraudulent, with over a third unlikely to ever be repaid.
+It is estimated that around 11% of loans are fraudulent, with over a third unlikely ever to be repaid.

 - Remote working fraud risks - Further attempts to exploit remote working models where real-time monitoring for fraud activity is much more difficult.
 Individuals that work remotely may be more vulnerable to exploitation or unsure of the right procedures.